For use in preparation of 2022 tax returns

-As a medical resident, your tax returns may be relatively simple, but the process is likely to become much more complex as your career progresses.
+As a resident physician, your tax returns may be relatively simple, but the process is likely to become much more complex as your career progresses.

 What’s more, federal and provincial income taxes will be one of the most significant expenses you incur during your professional career.
 By taking advantage of all available deductions and tax credits, you can minimize the taxes you pay and maximize your cash flow and financial position.

 Federal income tax brackets